Name: John William VANCE

 A public meeting was held to discuss the political situation in the lead up to elections to be held in late 1878.
 The townsfolk felt it was necessary to get local people to stand if possible.
 John Vance stood as a Liberal Party candidate for the Rosewood electorate but was beaten by James Brady.

 In May/June 1879 he engaged a contractor to build the Rosewood Hotel.
-His name was John Reilly, from Booval, Ipswich and he was assisted by his leading hand Anthony Pocock and his brother James Pocock.
+His name was John Reilly, from Booval, Ipswich (my great, great grandfather) and he was assisted by his leading hand Anthony Pocock and his brother James Pocock.
 (6)

 In February 1880 John Vance submitted a tender to the Walloon Board to value all of the lands and buildings within the division within four months.
 It was accepted.
 (7)